github/maintainermonth/content/events/opensourcestories_duane_obrien.md

 ---
-title: 'Open Source Stories: The critical human infrastructure of open source with Duane O'Brien'
+title: "Open Source Stories: The critical human infrastructure of open source with Duane O'Brien"
-metaTitle: 'Open Source Stories: The critical human infrastructure of open source with Duane O'Brien'
+metaTitle: "Open Source Stories: The critical human infrastructure of open source with Duane O'Brien"
-metaDesc: 'Open source is people and people are open source.
-Duane O'Brien talks with Open Source Stories about what he's learned about supporting, connecting with, and caring for the critical human infrastructure of open source.'
+metaDesc: "Open source is people and people are open source.
+Duane O'Brien talks with Open Source Stories about what he's learned about supporting, connecting with, and caring for the critical human infrastructure of open source."
 date: '05/15'
 UTCStartTime: '17:00'
 UTCEndTime: '17:40'